BestTimesToVisit.com Logo

 Best time: May-September

-Experience Chicago's iconic architecture from a unique perspective with an architectural boat tour.
-Opt for an early morning or evening cruise for fewer crowds and magical light on the skyscrapers.
-Listen closely to the guide's stories – they're full of fascinating history and secrets.
+Experience Chicago's iconic architecture from a unique perspective with an architectural boat tour along the Chicago River.
+Choose an early morning or evening cruise to avoid peak crowds and enjoy the city skyline bathed in golden light.
+Listen closely to the guide's stories; they're full of fascinating history.

 Best time: April-October